rstoop/qmk_firmware/keyboards/nuphy/air96_v2/ansi/customizations.md

 ## Note

 - In order for you to be able to properly configure the keyboard in via please use [keymaps/nuphy-air96-v2-via_custom_v1.json](keymaps/nuphy-air96-v2-via_custom_v1.json) as an initial json to use for debug tab in VIA.
 If you do not use it all the custom keys will not be shown and sone keys will not be identified correctly.

-- Currently sleep level 3 is not working on air96v2 so it is disabled by default.
-The MCU does not enter sleep (only the RF module).